Wayne Michael DeHart (June, 1997)

 Then they embraced, and held on long and tight.

 They didn’t let go until Annie’s heart stopped beating on a rainy April night in 1994, just six days short of their 50th wedding anniversary.
 The childless couple had made no special plans for their marital milestone.
-They joked about renting an old black-and-white comedy movie and making home-made sundaes (she would share hers with him, of course), and getting Annie into bed before her curfew.
+They joked about renting an old black-and-white comedy movie and making home-made sundaes (she would share hers with him, of course), and getting Annie tucked in before her curfew.
 Some things, however, were just not meant to be, and we don’t have to understand why.

 Their love – the one between the cute guy and cuter girl – was genuine and ran deep.
 Potholes and curves in their long road were not infrequent of course, they never are.
 Still, they lived their love each day in at least some small way.
 Sometimes with words, sometimes with actions, but always with purpose and pride.